Jonathan Willcocks

+Personal life and education

 Willcocks was born in Worcester, the son of conductor and composer Sir David Willcocks.
 He was a chorister at King's College, Cambridge, and an Open Music Scholar at Clifton College.
 He graduated with an Honours degree in Music from the University of Cambridge in 1974, where he held a choral scholarship at Trinity College.

+Career

-He served as director of music at The Portsmouth Grammar School (1975–78) and Bedales School, Petersfield (1978–89).
+He served as director of music at The Portsmouth Grammar School from 1975 to 1978 and Bedales School, Petersfield between 1978 and 1989.

 He is conductor and musical director of Guildford Choral Society and Chichester Singers, and of the professional chamber orchestra Southern Pro Musica.
-From 1998 to 2008 he was the director of the Junior Academy, Royal Academy of Music in London.
-In 2016, Willcocks was appointed Festival Conductor of the Leith Hill Musical Festival, the 5th since Ralph Vaughan Williams and succeeding Brian Kay who held the post for 21 years.
+From 1998 to 2008 he was the director of the Junior Academy, Royal Academy of Music, London.
+In 2016, Willcocks was appointed Festival Conductor of the Leith Hill Musical Festival, the fifth since Ralph Vaughan Williams and succeeding Brian Kay, who held the post for 21 years.
+As a guest conductor, Willcocks has worked in USA, Canada, New Zealand, Australia, South Africa, Singapore and China.
+Venues have included Carnegie Hall, Gewandhaus, Perth Concert Hall, Australia, Royal Albert Hall, Royal Festival Hall and Symphony Hall, Birmingham.

 Willcocks was awarded the British Empire Medal (BEM) in the 2024 New Year Honours for services to music.

+Compositions

+As a composer, his work has been nominated for the Academy of Composers and Songwriters’ prestigious British Composer Awards.
+His music is published by Oxford University Press.
+Works include: